dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 [Envoyer](https://envoyer.io) is a platform that allows zero downtime PHP deployment.
 It allows you integrate with various services such as Gitlab, Slack, Bitbucket e.t.c.

-With Envoyer, you can perform
+With Envoyer, you can perform:

-- Seamless Deployment rollbacks
+- Seamless Deployment rollbacks.
-- Deploy to multiple servers
+- Deploy to multiple servers.
-- Monitor Cron Jobs
+- Monitor Cron Jobs.
-- Perform Application Health Checks
+- Perform Application Health Checks.

 ## Deployer